Everything has a cycle

 Dependency on nature for vital supplies is common to all human beings.
 The difference between this dependency for an indigenous person and a westerner, is that for the indigenous person, it is first hand, but for the westerner, most likely is would be second hand.
 The indigenous person may plant, reap and cook, but the westerner may buy the already prepared plant product from a shop or supermarket.
-One life skill that can be learnt from many traditional, indigenous peoples is how to live within the natural cycles of nature, so as to get our regular food supplies.
+One life skill that can be learnt from many traditional, indigenous peoples is how to live within the natural cycles of nature, so as to get regular food supplies.

 Recent changes in the weather pattern have disrupted many cycles.
 The weather influences when crops should be planted, how they grow and mature ... too much rain and certain plants drown, too much sun and some die.
-During the sunny weather of the seasonal cycle, when plants ripen they are ready for picking.
+During the sunny season of the cycle, when plants ripen they are ready for picking.
 This is a time of plenty.

-The social fabric of the community is reinforced during a time of abundance.
+The social fabric of the community is reinforced during a time of plenty.
 This demonstrates how the cycle of the seasons even influences special aspects of the life of traditional peoples who live within that rhythm.
 Indigenous peoples have developed an understanding of how natural cycles work.

 Indigenous style Permaculture